 1. Warm Earthtone Colors

-Your color choices when decorating for fall aren’t limited to adding red and orange.
-Autumn has many earth tones that reflect the landscape that include neutrals to jewel-tones.
+Autumn has many earth tones that reflect the landscape that include everything from bright red and orange to neutrals and jewel-tones.

-Here are a few examples of various fall palettes incorporated into floral arrangements:
+Here are a few examples of stunning fall palettes:

 Deep & Feminine